home-assistant/home-assistant.io/source/_integrations/autarco.markdown

 ### Battery

-If you have a battery connected to your system, you can monitor its status.
-The entities which show the total of charged and discharged energy are selected to use in the energy dashboard.
+If you have a battery connected to your system, you can monitor the battery status and see how much energy it charges or discharges.

 - Power flow (W) - Positive values indicate charging, negative values indicate discharging
 - State of charge (%)